 Essentially, Skype for Business is a consumer video conferencing app that featured enterprise voice-over-IP (VoIP) service.
 Not only is the user interface (UI) familiar for your staff to use, but the dial-in audio conferencing also makes your meeting so much easier.
 With the robust desktop sharing function, people can now broadcast any visuals, web pages, documents, applications, and software on it, making the operation even more user-friendly.

-Skype does more than just instant messaging.
+Skype does more than just instant messaging software.
+Over the years it has evolved into instant messaging for business in its own right.
 If you have staff in remote countries, you can use the remote meeting function to train your employees in other countries.
 You can even take over the computer to perform certain tasks if you want. (of course, only under permission)

 Bad Call Quality